 If your throttle is sticking and you're still riding the dirt bike because you think the throttle's operation is a mystery, or it's going to be hard to fix.
-I'm here to tell you, It's not a mystery, nor is it hard to fix and this article should help to demystify this part of your dirt bike and allow you to fix it yourself so you can have a throttle return to CLOSED On It's Own when you're ready to let off.
+Rest assured, It's not a mystery, nor is it hard to fix and this article should help to demystify this part of your dirt bike and allow you to fix it yourself so you can have a throttle return to CLOSED On It's Own when you're ready to let off.

 You may not be aware but there are a lot of dirt bikes running around that when you're ready to let off the gas, they keep on pulling for another fraction of a second and there's One Word for This: Scary.
 If you know something about that, this article will get you dialed with a throttle that actually snaps shut when you let off the gas and doesn't keep on pulling another 25 ft or so, or until you manually shut the throttle by twisting the grip forward, so let's get into it.

 The Most Common Causes for a Sticking Throttle

 Here's How the Throttle Is Supposed To Work

 Even without the engine running, when you let off the gas by just relaxing your hand on the handlebars, the throttle return rate should be that of slamming shut in a way that you can hear the throttle tube on the handlebars hitting it's stop solidly and crisply.

 In addition to hearing the throttle tube slam closed on the handlebars, you should hear something near the engine hitting metal.
 (This would be the slide hitting the bottom of the carburetor on a two stroke, or the throttle linkage hitting the stops on a four stroke whether fuel injected or carbureted).

 If you don't hear anything such as these noises, or you just have a feeling that the throttle return is not as quick as it should be, keep reading.